near/nearcore/docs/architecture/how/resharding.md

 #### Or should we replace it with 'account' sharduid?

 Another alternative, is to use the account hash as a prefix for the trie nodes instead.
-This allow relatively quick shard-level data removal (assuming couple million accounts per shard), and it means that we could od the resharding a lot more efficiently.
+This allow relatively quick shard-level data removal (assuming couple million accounts per shard), and it means that we could do the resharding a lot more efficiently.

 We could also do something special for the 'simple' (zero-cost) accounts - the ones that just have a few keys added and don't have any other state (if we assume that we're going to get a lot of them).